Kawfakha

 Kawfakha' (كوفخة) was a Palestinian village located 18 km east of Gaza that was depopulated during the 1948 Arab-Israeli war.

 Location

 The village stood on a stretch of sandy, rolling land in the northern Negev.
 A network of secondary roads linked it to the highways between Gaza and Julis, which ran parallel to the coastal highway.

 History

 Ceramics from the Byzantine era have been found here.

+Kawfakha was inhabited in the 15th century.
+In 1472–1473 CE, Sultan Qaitbay endowed it for the benefit of his Jerusalem madrasa.